0

 The Surprising Role of Calcium in Preventing Kidney Stones

-It seems a bit backward.
 We're often told to watch our calcium intake for fear it could lead to kidney stones.
-But here's the twist: getting enough calcium can help keep those pesky stones at bay.
+But often, getting enough calcium can help keep kidney stones at bay.

-Let me break it down for you—when calcium strolls through your digestive system, it gets cozy with oxalates from food.
-This friendship keeps oxalates out of your kidneys and prevents them from becoming stone-forming troublemakers.
+When calcium goes through your digestive system, it can pair up with oxalates from food.
+This friendship keeps oxalates out of your kidneys and prevents them from becoming stones.

 Calcium's Protective Mechanism Against Oxalate Stones

-If you've ever felt the wrath of a kidney stone, you know it's not something you'd want to relive.
-The sharp pain that comes with these little crystals is enough motivation to consider how diet affects our risk.
+The sharp pain that comes with kidney stones is enough motivation to consider how diet affects our risk.

 Identifying High-Oxalate Foods to Avoid or Pair with Calcium